Twitch in wartime

 Last week, Twitch rolled out a new misinformation policy that prohibits “individuals or propaganda entities whose online presence is dedicated to disseminating misinformation with clear risks of real-world harm,” but which leaves room for “one off statements containing misinformation.”
 Russian state media, which did not previously have a presence on Twitch, is now officially a no-go under this new policy; streamers who only sometimes share unreliable information are in less danger of getting banned.
 This stands in contrast to YouTube, which targets misinformation less discriminately and has, as a result, suspended legitimate news sources that were reporting on misinformation rather than spreading it.

 While streamers often work with volunteer chat moderators — and bigger ones, like Piker, are represented by talent agencies — they’re not networks or newsrooms.
 Sometimes, this redounds to their benefit.
-Streamers have readily admitted that they aren’t fallible or even objective.
+Streamers have readily admitted that they aren’t infallible or objective.
 Piker, for example, has taken no small amount of flak for repeatedly insisting Russia would not invade Ukraine during his February broadcasts.
 Then it happened.
 He went on to apologize and explain his reasoning.

 “Didn’t think a regional power would act so irrationally,” Piker said on Twitter.
 “I’ve admitted my mistakes.
 I got things wrong.
 I hope Ukrainians are safe.”